isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 [(rare) proper uses of `volatile`](#Rconc-volatile2)

-### <a name="Rconc-tols"></a>CP.9: Whenever feasible use tools to validate your concurrent code
+### <a name="Rconc-tools"></a>CP.9: Whenever feasible use tools to validate your concurrent code

-Experience shows that concurrent code is exceptionally hard to get right and that compile-time checking, run-time checks, and testing are less effective at finding concurrency errors than they areat finding errors in sequential code.
+Experience shows that concurrent code is exceptionally hard to get right and that compile-time checking, run-time checks, and testing are less effective at finding concurrency errors than they are at finding errors in sequential code.
 Subtle concurrency errors can have dramatically bad effects, including memory corruption and deadlocks.

 ##### Example